mistrmochov/cutekit/README.md

 Other desktop environments should be similiar.

-The default layer in layer-shell for this app is at Overlay, however you can change that in ~/.config/cutekit/config.json to top overlay if needed.
+The default layer in layer-shell for this app is at Overlay, however you can change that in ~/.config/cutekit/config.json to top layer if needed.
 You might want that, if you're using on screen keyboard, which is usually at the Top layer.

 The ~/.config/cutekit/config.json is automatically generated if missing, you can set your logo here, the width of the border aroung logo and color of that border.